Lost Package Derails Project To Preserve Super Nintendo Games

 Re: (Score:2)

 The dog ate my homework!
-(Score:3)
+(Score:4, Insightful)

 It's really sad that this happened, but really, sending something irreplaceable, (and arguably culturally important), by POST for Christ's sake, strikes me as irresponsible.
 I know courier companies lose stuff too, but I highly doubt that the automation equivalent of "the dog ate my homework" would be offered as an explanation.
 And if the package had been lost by a courier company, I suspect there would a better chance of it being found sooner or later.